Zapata/demux-js-bitshares/README.md

 ## Overview

-The implementation will use BitShares [get_block](http://docs.bitshares.org/api/database.html#_CPPv2NK8graphene3app12database_api9get_blockE8uint32_t) API to retrieve blocks one by one from the a BitShares core API node.
+The default implementation `BitsharesActionReader` uses BitShares [get_block](http://docs.bitshares.org/api/database.html#_CPPv2NK8graphene3app12database_api9get_blockE8uint32_t) API to retrieve blocks one by one from the a BitShares core API node.
 Using this approach virtual operations like `fill_order` are not available, and synchronization time is very long.

-To avoid those issues, further versions will retrieve data from ElasticSearch, this requires a node with [ElasticSearch Bitshares plugin](https://github.com/bitshares/bitshares-core/wiki/ElasticSearch-Plugin) activated.
+To avoid those issues, an alternative implementation `BitsharesElasticSearchActionReader` uses ElasticSearch as backend, this requires a node with [ElasticSearch Bitshares plugin](https://github.com/bitshares/bitshares-core/wiki/ElasticSearch-Plugin) activated, and `demux-bitshares` **1.1+**.

 ## Installation